romil96/Attendify/README.md

 # Attendify

-This is a project I created in collabration with one other developer as a part of our degree at Jagran Lakecity University, Bhopal.
+This is a project created as a part of our degree at Jagran Lakecity University, Bhopal.

 This project aims to serve multiple purposes.
 They are as follows:
   - Learn and recognize the faces of people.